athreyaanand/maze-generator/README.md

-# recursive-backtracker-maze-generator
+# A Cool Looking Maze Generator!!
-An interactive maze generator in javascript created with the p5.js library
+An interactive maze maker created with javascript utilizing the p5.js library